 Figure 6: Total Federal and Nonfederal Loans in 2017 Dollars by Type, 1997-98 to 2017-18

 Notes & Sources

 NOTES: Nonfederal loans include loans to students from states and institutions in addition to private loans issued by banks, credit unions, and other lenders.
-Values for all types of nonfederal loans are best estimates and are less precise than federal loan amounts.
+Values for nonfederal loans are best estimates and are less precise than federal loan amounts.

-- Between 2010-11 and 2015-16, total borrowing from Subsidized and Unsubsidized Direct and Perkins Loan programs declined by 27%, while total borrowing from the Parent PLUS Loan program increased by 3%.
+- Between 2012-13 and 2017-18, total annual borrowing from the subsidized and unsubsidized Direct Loan programs declined by 22% to $70.0 billion.
+Total annual borrowing from the Parent PLUS Loan program increased by 22% to $12.8 billion and borrowing from the Grad PLUS program increased by 27% to $10.3 billion.

 - Students borrow nonfederal education loans from banks, credit unions, and other private lenders, including some states and postsecondary institutions.
 These loans, which are not part of the student aid system and typically do not involve subsidies, fell from about $26 billion (in 2017 dollars) in 2007-08 to $9 billion in 2009-10, but increased to almost $12 billion by 2017-18, when they accounted for about 11% of all education loans.